AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Template marketplaces.
 Sites like ThemeForest, Creative Market, and the new generation of Tailwind-template marketplaces (Tailwind UI, Tailblocks, Cruip, Mamba UI) have benefitted from AI-driven web growth in two ways.
 First, the explosion in indie sites has expanded the customer base.
 Second, the rise of AI generators has created a tier of users who use templates as a *cleanup* layer over generator output.
 The market for clean Tailwind templates is healthy and growing.

 Audit-as-a-service.
 The category Sailop sits in.
 Companies whose sites look generator-built want a second opinion.
-Audit shops charge $1,500-$5,000 for a written report on a single site, identifying slop dimensions and proposing fixes.
+Audit shops charge $1,500-$5,000 for a written report on a single site, naming slop dimensions and proposing fixes.
 This category did not exist in 2023.

 Search engines fighting slop.
 Google, Bing, and Perplexity all have internal teams working on de-ranking generator-default content.
 The fight has revenue implications: ad networks suffer when the content is low-quality, search trust erodes when results are slop.
 Whether they fight it well is a separate question (section 10), but the fight itself has a revenue logic.